-- Appellate Attorney Janet Schroer Wins In The Ninth Circuit Court Of Appeals
+- Appellate Attorney Janet Schroer Wins in the Oregon Court of Appeals

 Janet Schroer was second chair in an argument before the United States Supreme Court on April 24th, in Taggert v Lorenzen.
 The case was on review from a favorable decision in the 9th Circuit Court of Appeals where Janet briefed and argued the case.
 A decision is expected by June.

 After a seven-day trial Gordy Welborn received a defense verdict in Coos County.
 The plaintiff was seeking approximately $525,000 in economic and $1,200,000 in non-economic damages.
 Congratulations to Gordy and the HW trial team.